 Mortality rates used in the latest actuarial valuation are based on the Pub-2010 mortality tables.
-For healthy members and beneficiaries the Pub-2010 General Healthy Retiree Amount-Weighted Mortality Table (separate tables for males and females) times 105% is used, projected generationally with the two-dimensional mortality improvement scale MP-2018.
-For members that are disabled, the Pub-2010 Non-Safety Disabled Retiree Amount-Weighted Mortality Table (separate tables for males and females) is used, projected generationally with the two-dimensional mortality improvement scale MP-2018.
+For healthy members the Pub-2010 Safety Healthy Retiree Amount-Weighted Mortality Table (separate tables for males and females) is used, projected generationally with the two-dimensional mortality improvement scale MP-2018.
+For beneficiaries the Pub-2010 General Healthy Retiree Amount-Weighted Mortality Table (separate tables for males and females) times 105% is used, projected generationally with the two-dimensional mortality improvement scale MP-2018.
+For members that are disabled, the Pub-2010 Safety Disabled Retiree Amount-Weighted Mortality Table (separate tables for males and females) is used, projected generationally with the two-dimensional mortality improvement scale MP-2018.